awsdocs/ec2-image-builder-user-guide/doc_source/cli-create-image-pipeline.md

   + `EXPRESSION_MATCH_ONLY` – your pipeline will build a new image every time the cron expression matches the current time\.
   + `EXPRESSION_MATCH_AND_DEPENDENCY_UPDATES_AVAILABLE` – your pipeline will not start a new image build unless there are pending changes to your base image or components\.

+When you run the create\-image\-pipeline command in the AWS CLI, many of the configuration resources are optional\.
+However, some of the resources have conditional requirements, depending on what type of image the pipeline creates\.
+The following resources are required for AMI image pipelines:
++ Image recipe ARN
++ Infrastructure configuration ARN

 1.

 **Create a CLI input JSON file**